shalzz/shalzz.github.io/content/blog/asterisk-sip-server.md

 There are a few files that we'll need to edit mainly, `pjsip.conf`, `pjsip_wizard.conf` and `extensions.conf`

-The first thing that we need to do is setup a transport for asterisk to use for SIP signalling in the `pjsip.conf` file:
+The first thing that we need to do is set up a "transport" for asterisk to use for SIP signalling in the `pjsip.conf` file:

 ```ini